alekseevaiana/my_basecamp/README.md

 - inside projects you can create discutions, attachments, and todo list
 - you can use a chatroom inside a project

-## This steps are necessary to get the application up and running.
+## Installed instructions

 1. install yarn, npm, sqlite3, ruby, rails
 2. ruby version 2.6.6
-3. to run a server
+3. to run a server: `rails server`
-   `rails server`
-   \*To stop the web server, hit Ctrl+C in the terminal window where it's running.
-   Things you may want to cover:
 4. for db migration: `rails db:migrate`

 ## Deployment instruction

-**it happens on main branch**
 $ heroku login
 $ git add .
 $ git commit -am "make it better"
 $ git push heroku main
 $ heroku run rails db:migrate

+We deploy it on the main branch